kubb-labs/kubb/docs/plugins/development/system.md

 ## Configure

 To get started with creating plugins you need to set some options for the `PluginManager`. <br>
-More info about the lifecyle: [PluginManager Lifecycle](/reference/pluginManager/lifecycle)<br/>
+More info about the lifecycle: [PluginManager Lifecycle](/reference/pluginManager/lifecycle)<br/>
 More info about the `PluginContext` or `this`: [Plugin Core](/plugins/development/core)

 ::: tip
-When using type PluginOptions with `PluginFactoryOptions` you will already receive better types, name will be what you have defined as first parameter to `PluginFactoryOptions` instead of string.
+When using type PluginOptions with `PluginFactoryOptions` you will already receive better types, name will be what you have defined as the first parameter to `PluginFactoryOptions` instead of string.
 :::

 - **Type:** `KubbUserPluginWithLifeCycle` <br/>